matrix-org/matrix-spec-proposals/proposals/1219-storing-megolm-keys-serverside.md

 Background
 ----------

-A user who uses end-to-end encyrption will usually have many inbound session keys.
+A user who uses end-to-end encyrption will usually have many inbound group session keys.
 Users who log into new devices and want to read old messages will need a convenient way to transfer the session keys from one device to another.
 While users can currently export their keys from one device and import them to